 Careers and Placements has a range of resources to help you target your job search, get feedback on your CV or applications and practise your interview technique.

-Enrol on the Career Management for Early Career Academic Researchers MOOC on Futurelearn.
-This free course is available from October to June.
+The Career Management for Early Career Academic Researchers MOOC on Futurelearn has a comprehensive section on job search and applications to jobs in and outside academia.
+This free course is available from October to June (limited time access).

-Attend university workshops on CVs and applications and interviews (academic and non-academic workshops available).
+Attend university workshops on CVs and applications and interviews.
 See Skillsforge for details.

 These websites offer a broad range of opportunities for researchers and research graduates:

-If you are searching for opportunities outside academia, you may need to use a variety of job sites.
+If you are searching for opportunities outside academia, you may need to use a variety of job sites, general and specialist.
 The following sites offer some advice and starting points:

 Practise your interview skills